UZziell/moodle-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-A simple bot that automatically logs in to Moodle learning management system then attends Adobe online class.
+A simple bot that automatically logs in to Moodle learning management system then attends Adobe online classes.
  It uses Selenium WebDriver and schedule module.

 <!-- GETTING STARTED -->